bioteam/ML-Image-Segmentation/oct-choroid-seg/README.md

 3. Add the `data` path to DATA_LOCATION parameter in file `parameters.py`

 ## Inspect example_data.hdf5
-Extract imges and segmentaiton files from example_data.hdf5 with:
+Extract images and segmentation files from example_data.hdf5 with:
 `python hdf52images.py`

 ## Run with example_data.hdf5